andrentaz/infrastructure-and-ops-superstream-observability/2022-04-20/README.md

-# Welcome and Liz Rice: A Beginner's Guide to eBPF
+# A Beginner's Guide to eBPF by Liz Rice

 Today.
 I'm going to talk about why I'm so excited about it, why I think it's really revolutionising what we can do in terms of tooling for not just networking but also observability and Security in the cloud native space.